Sedation Dentistry Nashua, NH

 How will I feel after dental sedation?

-Patients should refrain from drinking water 2 hours before their dental procedure.
-Patients should not drink or eat anything other than water for at least 6 hours pre-sedation.
-Your stomach should be empty to prevent nausea and other complications.
+Patients should refrain from drinking water 2 hours before their dental procedure and from drinking or eating anything other than water for at least 6 hours before sedation.
+Their stomachs should be empty to prevent nausea and other complications.
+You’ll be able to eat and drink after your procedure.